 5. Sales KPI Dashboard For Increasing Revenue & Profits

 As you’ll no doubt know as a CEO, sales are integral to the existence of your organization – after all, without sales, where would you be?

 Our sales dashboard hones in on every vital top-level area of sales, providing insights that will help you reduce customer churn, improve economic efficiency, optimize your sales campaigns, and capitalize on revenue-boosting activities such as upselling and cross-selling.
 This dashboard will enable you to create sales reports that are easy to digest and enhance your decision-making processes.

 **click to enlarge**

 As a business leader, keeping a keen eye on your organization’s sales activities is crucial.
-This CEO report example will ensure that you not only measure these metrics with ease but also uncover fresh insights that will help to increase your bottom line.
+This CEO report example will ensure that you not only measure these sales KPIs with ease but also uncover fresh insights that will help to increase your bottom line.

 - Sales target: